-Deanie Humphrys-Dunne is a multi-award winning children’s author of eight books : My Life at Sweetbrier–A Life Changed by Horses, Charlie the Horse, Charlene the Star, Charlene the Star and Hattie’s Heroes, Charlene the Star and Bentley Bulldog, A Tractor Named Wilbur and Un Tractor Llamado Wilbur and Tails of Sweetbrier.
-All of her fictional books are beautifully illustrated by Holly Humphrys-Bajaj who also designed Deanie’s covers.
+Deanie Humphrys-Dunne is a multi-award winning children’s author of eight books : My Life at Sweetbrier–A Life Changed by Horses, Charlie the Horse, Charlene the Star, Charlene the Star and Hattie’s Heroes, Charlene the Star and Bentley Bulldog, A Tractor Named Wilbur and Un Tractor Llamado Wilbur and Wilbur’s new Home.
+Many of her fictional books are beautifully illustrated by Holly Humphrys-Bajaj who also designed Deanie’s covers.
+Wilbur’s new Home is wonderfully jointly illustrated by Wanda L. Urabazo and Holly Humphrys-Bajaj.
 The series of Charlene the Star books is told by the animal characters.

 "A Tractor Named Wilbur is a thoughtful story with beautiful illustrations.
 The beginning opens with adventures between a farmer and his talking tractor.
 The two appear to enjoy their time together, and both find enjoyment in taking care of the farm.
 When Wilbur appears more easily tired after working, the farmer recognizes this and feels that it may be time to let Wilbur rest.
 The farmer suggests that Wilbur move to a new home.
 Children will enjoy this story as it takes them on an adventure with a talking tractor!
 The illustrations and storyline engage children and encourage them to form a friendship with Wilbur.
 It also quietly touches on the idea of moving and change.
 There are questions at the end of the book that creates a fun activity for parents, teachers, and children!
 I recommend this book to parents and educators.
 A Tractor named Wilbur will make a nice addition to a home and classroom library!
 Children will love this book!" -School Psychologist